itod/yourbugreportsucks/README.md

     If you're feeling especially helpful, fee free to provide additional info here.

     If you're reporting a bug in a website, did you try to reproduce it in multiple browsers?
-(That's is always a great idea, BTW.)
+(That's always a great idea, BTW.)
 Great!
 Tell us about it here!

     If you're reporting a bug in a Mac app, did you simultaneously run Console.app and capture some suspicious-looking console logs?
-(That's is always a great idea, BTW.)
+(That's always a great idea, BTW.)
 Great!
 Tell us about it here!

 That's it!
 Thanks for reading.